Why join us?

 Our teams in Melbourne and Sydney work with clients across the Asia-Pacific region and around the globe on all aspects of the energy, infrastructure and mining & metals sectors, and on high-profile public market and private equity M&A transactions.

 We offer clients legal services throughout the full life cycle of their projects, including environment & planning, project structuring, project development, project finance, corporate advice, M&A, litigation and arbitration.

-As a graduate in Australia, you will have unparalleled opportunities to do cutting-edge pro bono work on the issues that matter most to you—both locally and cross-border, with many of the world’s leading NGOs.
-Last year, our clients in Australia included Hagar International, Red Cross International, the World Bank, Conservation International, Save the Children, Disability Discrimination Legal Service and the Vance Centre for the Environment.
-Some of the issues we advised on include gender-based violence, illegal logging, LGBTI issues, trafficking of women and children, compliance with international environmental treaties and corporate governance for charities.
+As a graduate in Australia, you will have unparalleled opportunities to do cutting-edge pro bono work on the issues that matter most to you—both locally and cross-border—with many of the world's leading NGOs.

-Inclusion is a business imperative for us.
 We are naturally diverse because of the work we do, the locations we’re in and the type of people and clients we attract.
 At White & Case, we promote equality at work and an inclusive culture by supporting employee-led diversity networks, flexible working and an open office environment.
 Our Australia offices host a number of events each year for employees and clients that support our Global Women’s Initiative and other global affinity groups such as LGBT+.

 You will be part of a challenging graduate program which gives you genuine responsibility early on—something many firms promise, but few deliver.
 If you would like to be part of an enterprising team that makes an impact, we’d like to hear from you.